mlibrary/about-publishing/src/content/features/fund-to-mission-open-access-monograph-model.md

 related_stories:
   - ""
 ---
-Working with LYRASIS, the University of Michigan Press has been taking steps to develop a publishing program that aligns with its mission and commitment to equity, justice, inclusion, and accessibility.
-Based on these principles, the Press is now transitioning to an open access monograph model we call “Fund to Mission.”
+Working with LYRASIS, the University of Michigan Press has been taking steps to develop a publishing program that aligns with our mission and commitment to diversity, equity, inclusion, and accessibility.
+Since spring 2021, the Press has been transitioning to an open access monograph model termed Fund to Mission.

-Fund to Mission demonstrates a return to the origins of the [university press movement](https://aupresses.org/the-value-of-university-presses/) and moves toward a more open, sustainable infrastructure for the humanities and social sciences.
+Fund to Mission demonstrates a return to [the origins of the university press movement](https://charleston-hub.us17.list-manage.com/track/click?u=9c7b74f7c0dd90bee932a6473&id=fbe996f833&e=0570623b50) and moves toward a more open, sustainable infrastructure for the humanities and social sciences.
+Our goal is to convert at least 75% of U-M Press monographs to open access by the end of 2023, **without any author ever having to pay**.